Face masks mandatory until 12.01 am, Monday 17 May 2021. Please read our special conditions of entry before visiting us.

-The Library has developed a COVID-Safe handbook which provides information for staff on when to get tested, physical distancing and cleaning.
+The Library has developed a COVID-Safe handbook which provides information for staff and volunteers on when to get tested, physical distancing and cleaning.

 Conditions of entry

-Special conditions of entry in light of the COVID-19 pandemic have been addended to the Library’s Reader and Visitor Code of Conduct and are regularly updated on the Library’s website and through other communication channels.
+Special conditions of entry in light of the COVID-19 pandemic have been addended to the Library’s Reader and Visitor Code of Conduct and are regularly updated on the Library’s website, at all entrances to the Library and through other communication channels.